AnnaVyvert/life-calendar/README.md

 # life-calendar

-A web service with a unique concept of a life diary.
+A web service with a unique concept of life diary.

 Each cell represents a week, where you can write any notes.

-You can also use these cells to reflect on the past and plan your future life.
+You can also use these cells to reflect on the past and plan your future.

 It is possible to save the service as a PWA.